 Sexual Violence and Awareness and Prevention programs are overseen by the Director of the College's Women's Outreach and Advocacy Center (WOAC) (Winnet Building, Room S1-19) and the Title IX Coordinator (Mint Building Room M2-7).
 The Title IX Coordinator and the Director of the WOAC are responsible for the College's primary sexual misconduct prevention and awareness programs which include bi-annual training for new students on sexual misconduct at New Student Orientation, as well as bi-annual sexual harassment training for employees.
+The Title IX Coordinator conducts six trainings per year (three in the fall and three in the spring during the College's bi-annual Professional Development Weeks) on Title IX, and has conducted Title IX training for the College's Extended Cabinet.
 The College also offers ongoing online training to all employees and students on preventing sexual misconduct throughout the year, as well as various workshops and conferences for employees and students regarding issues of sexual misconduct.